samuel-skean/Dotfiles/README.md

 My unix (macOS and Debian Linux, currently) dotfiles.
 A work in progress.
 No effort will be made to make this to anyone's taste - or really, for anyone's use - but mine.

-This directory exists to collect the files related to administering my dotfiles repo that are not dotfiles themselves.
+The directory `.samuel_skean_dotfiles_miscellanea` exists to collect the files related to administering my dotfiles repo that are not dotfiles themselves.
 They are "meta" files, if you will.

 Here is how I administer/clone my dotfiles to a new machine.
 These instructions might be incomplete or incorrect, but they did work once.